Conditional Use Permits: What and How You Get Them

 How Do I Get a Conditional Use Permit?

-There are no complete straight-forward checklists that bridge the universal gap of most jurisdictions have authority (JHA), however there are certain basics that can be adapted to most JHAs.
-Here, I will put down the most important big picture items to help you get started.
+There are no complete straight-forward checklists that bridge the universal gap of most jurisdictions have authority (JHA), however, there are certain basics that can be adapted to most JHAs.
+Here, I will put down the most important big-picture items to help you get started.
 Again, there is no hard and fast rule that covers all JHA’s but if you give Permit Advisors a call we can help you get specifics.
-Okay, let’s get to some basics you can adapt!
+Okay, let’s get to some basics you can adopt!

 -What is the specific process for my type of project?

 -How do you determine fees? (here, sometimes you can make adjustments to your project)

 -Who is the planner I will be working with on this?
 Can I have his/her contact information?